chickenwaffle/panel-attack/CHAOS_README_FIRST.txt

 + APM now calculates accurately, and moves made during countdown are not counted towards APM.

 Other things I'm planning to implement:
++ Change analytics displayed based on the game mode being played.
 + Allow colorless panels to be cleared by regular panels.
 Colorless panels being cleared will turn into air, but colorless panels cannot clear garbage.
 + 1p vs garbage mode.